Laragear/Refine/README.md

 public function all(Request $request)
 {
+    $request->validate([
+        'author_id' => 'sometimes|integer'
+    ]);

     return Post::when($request->has('author_id'), function ($query) {
         $query->where('author_id', $request->get('author_id'));
     });
 }
 ```

-While this is inoffensive, it will add up as more refinements are present in the request: published at a given time, with a given set of tags, ordering, etc. Eventually it will clutter your controller.
+While this is inoffensive, it will add up as more refinements are needed: published at a given time, with a given set of tags, ordering, etc. Eventually it will clutter your controller.

 Instead, Laragear Refine moves that logic to its own "Refiner" object.